 We've been really busy getting everything ready and are excited to announce that the exhibition Our America: The Latino Presence in American Art opens today!
 This exhibition captures the aesthetic richness of Latino art in the United States since 1950.
 It presents 92 works by 72 artists who participated in key art movements including abstract expressionism, are pioneers in activist, conceptual, and performance art, and reinterpret classic American subjects like landscape, portraiture, and scenes of everyday life.

-To coincide with the opening of Our America, we have a new bilingual website with extended information in English and Spanish about the themes and artworks in the exhibition.
+To coincide with the opening of Our America, our website offers extended information about the themes and artworks in the exhibition.
 We have also started an audio podcast series that will feature a variety of scholars and artists talking about the works on view.
 Our America: The Latino Presence in American Art will be on view at the American Art Museum through March 2, 2014, then will begin a national tour.